ak80/uByte/README.md

   Ubyte.toUnsignedByte(257); // returns 1
 </pre>

-This work well for type byte but also for an int instead of byte.
+This works well for type byte but also for a type int instead of byte.
 In that case the 24 highest bits in the int are set to zero.

-You can convert back to a a signed byte:
+You can convert back to a signed byte:

 <pre>
     Ubyte.toSignedByte(1);    // returns 1;